Grounding of the transformer's neutral conductor

 print("Действующее значение периодической составляющей = "*string(round(maximum(i_fault[8000:10000,:])/sqrt(2)))*" А")

-Experience with earthing of four TR neutrals:¶
+Experience with the grounding of four neutral conductors:

 # разземление части нейтралей